bryjai/challenges/Engineering/Frontend/README.md

 - Search for a country by name
 - Show a list of countries that match the search term
 - Show details about a country
+- Show list of regions and allow the user to filter by region (Africa, Americas,Europe, etc.).
+  - You can retrieve the list of region from the `/all` endpoint.
+  - Show a list of countries that match the selected region
-- Add basic tests to the project
+- Add tests to the project

+## Bonus

+- Write with Typescript